 - The lights…beautiful Edison lightbulb string-lights adorn the inside of the Big Barn, creating the signature look of this venue

-- While The Barns is an elegant venue, it’s the anti-banquet hall; the rustic, chic charm and wide open outdoor setting make sure of that
+- While The Barns is an elegant venue (much like Lion Rock Farm, which also comes to my mind), it’s the anti-banquet hall; the rustic, chic charm and wide open outdoor setting make sure of that

 The Barns at Wesleyan Hills Wedding Costs

 If you’re planning your wedding and considering this venue, here are some Barns at Wesleyan Hills wedding cost factors to keep in mind:

 - Five hours of use of the wedding prep suite in the Little Barn is included in your ceremony fee